devanshugupta27/supplyframe-challenge/README.md

 To view favorites, please navigate to the Favorites Page of the app (<code>/favorites</code>).

 1. The events that the user chose to mark as their favorites will appear here.
+When the user launches the app for the first time, the list would be empty.
 2. This information will be retained even if the user closes the Tab or shutting down browser.
 3. Each event will have basic information like Date, Venue, Genre for the selected events.
 4. The user can also empty out their favorites list by clicking the Trash Icon.